Frequently Asked Questions

 How are BLOCS scholarship awarded?

-– Once you have filled out your application, Smart Aid (a third party) will decide if your family qualifies for need based scholarships.
+– Once you have filled out your application, FACTS (a third party) will determine if your family qualifies for need based scholarships.
 The list of qualified students is then sent to each school.
 The school then decides who will receive a BLOCS scholarship.

 What will I need to complete the application process?